sikorskayaX/sikorskayaX/README.md

 - 💻: I'm learning backend and frontend.
 The frontend is more interesting, but there is nowhere without back.

-- :game_die: Сreating computer games.
+- 👩‍🎓 I'm currently learning in SFEDU

 - :space_invader: I'm engaged in 3D modeling.